postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 ### Defining collection variables

 You can add collection variables when you create the collection or at any time after that.

-To create or edit a variable for an existing collection, select **Collections** in the left sidebar.
-Select a collection, and then select the **Variables** tab.
+To create or edit a variable for an existing collection:

+1. Select **Collections** in the left sidebar.
+1. Select a collection, and then select the **Variables** tab.

 [![Edit Collection](https://assets.postman.com/postman-docs/collection-variables-v9.jpg)](https://assets.postman.com/postman-docs/collection-variables-v9.jpg)

-> If you don't have edit access to a collection, you will see a __Request Access__ button.
+> If you don't have Editor access to a collection, you will see a __Request Access__ button.
 You won't be able to add new collection variables, update initial values, or persist values.
+>
-> You can edit the current value for local use, override the collection variable by using an environment variable with the same name, or [request access](/docs/collaborating-in-postman/requesting-access-to-collections/) to the collection for __Editor__ role.
+> If you have Editor access to a collection, you can edit the current value for local use, override the collection variable by using an environment variable with the same name, or [request Editor access](/docs/collaborating-in-postman/requesting-access-to-collections/) to the collection.

 You can also [define collection variables in scripts](#defining-variables-in-scripts).